thinkingmachines/unicef-ai4d-poverty-mapping/README.md

 ./copy-rollout-to-local.sh
 ```

+> Note: These commands assume that `curl` is installed and will download the scripts, change their permissions to executable as well as run them.
+After the initial download, you can just rerun the scripts which would would have been downloaded to your current directory.

 > Note: The scripts create and use a docker volume named `povmap-data` which contains the outputs as well as caches the data used for generating the features from public datasets

 > Note: Rolling out the notebooks requires downloading EOG nightlights data so a user id and password are required as detailed in the previous section above.